Ninja-Squad/ninja-squad.github.com/_posts/2018-02-07-angular-cli-1.7.md

 The command does not have a lot of options (only a dry run option right now), so it's currently an all or nothing process.

-But it relies on a schematic, called `package-update`, that you can use directly.
+But it relies on a schematic ([introduced in CLI 1.4, see our blog post](http://blog.ninja-squad.com/2017/09/14/angular-cli-1.4/)), called `package-update`, that you can use directly.
+In broad lines, a schematic is a package that contains tasks allowing developers to create code (a full project, a component, a service...) and/or to update code (like updating configuration or classes, adding a dependency, etc...).
+All the "classic" tasks and blueprints of Angular CLI are in the `@schematics/angular` package, but the CLI team is gradually rolling in a few new ones to add features, like `@schematics/package-update`.

-The schematic offers 4 options:
+This new schematic offers 4 tasks:
 - `@angular` to update the Angular packages
 - `@angular/cli` to update the CLI
 - `@angular-devkit` to update the DevKit
 - `all` to update all at once

-The `ng update` command calls the `all` command of the schematic, but you can use the schematic directly if you need or want to.
+The `ng update` command calls the `all` task of the schematic, but you can use the schematic directly if you need or want to.

 I've never really explained how to do so, so let's take an example: